lammps/lammps/doc/src/Howto_cmake.rst

 using a shell like Bash.

 - Linux: any Terminal window will work
-- MacOS X: launch the Terminal application.
+- macOS: launch the Terminal application.
 - Windows 10: install and run the :doc:`Windows Subsystem for Linux <Howto_wsl>`

 We also assume that you have downloaded and unpacked a recent LAMMPS source code package